GULibrarySandbox/intro-data-wrangle/README.md

 # Introduction to Data Wrangling with OpenRefine
 Self-paced [online workshop](https://griffithunilibrary.github.io/intro-data-wrangle/) developed by [Griffith University Library](https://www.griffith.edu.au/library).

-All materials in this lesson are CC BY.
+All materials in this lesson are licenced CC BY.

 Content adapted from [Data Carpentry & Library Carpentry lessons](https://carpentries.org/).